CitizenLabDotCo/documentation/docs/guide-contribute-translations.md

    <li> Suggest improvements to existing copy and translations (typos, style, etc.) </li>
 </ol>

-We use CrowdIn to manage our translations and will open that up so translations and copy suggestions can be made there directly.
+We use [CrowdIn](https://crowdin.com/project/citizenlabdotcocitizenlab) to manage our translations.
+If you have typos or copy suggestions, you can make them there directly by selecting the language and joining the project.

 Please contact julienne@citizenlab.co if you're interested in adding a language to the platform or would like to become a proofreader to approve suggested translations!